 The faster you can respond the better.
 And you should have a 100% response rate, even if it’s a troll or you don’t think it’s authentic, respond anyway with this rating in mind.

-The reason why this metric is important is because social media users typically expect a response within an hour, any longer and they could be asking your competitor the same question.
+The reason why this metric is important is that social media users typically expect a response within an hour, any longer and they could be asking your competitor the same question.
 So keep the response time low.
 However, setting up auto-replies and away messages does NOT affect response times.
 What I mean by that, is you can’t simply place an auto-responder and expect your response times to be instant.
 These are not factored into your response time metrics.
 So be diligent!

 12. Post Regularly